hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 ## Next Steps {#next-steps}

-If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Servcer as a Service), upgrade DNSaaS.
+If your cloud uses the optional HP Helion OpenStack DNSaaS (Domain Name Server as a Service), upgrade DNSaaS.

 For installation instructions, see [DNSaaS Installation and Configuration](/helion/openstack/install/dnsaas/).